njgeorge000158/Crowdfunding-ETL/README.md

 ## <ins>Load</ins>

-After studying the structure of the four CSV files, we design our database table schemata and visualize them in an Entity-Relationship Diagram (ERD) using Quick DBD.
+After studying the structure of the four CSV files, we design our database table schemata defining data types, primary keys, and foreign keys in an Entity-Relationship Diagram (ERD) using Quick DBD.

 A snapshot of the Postgres Database's ERD: